pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 Many of the above fields will result in specific behavior within TAP GUI.
 - The system and owner are copied to the API entity created.
 You may have to separately create and add to the catalog the [System](https://backstage.io/docs/features/software-catalog/descriptor-format#kind-system) and [Group](https://backstage.io/docs/features/software-catalog/descriptor-format#kind-group) kind.
 - The namespace where the APIDescriptor CR is applied gets used as the namespace for API entity in TAP GUI.
 This results in the API entity's name, system and owner to all be under that namespace.
-- To explicitly use a system or owner in a different namespace, you can specify that in the respective field `system my-namespace/my-other system` or `owner: my-namespace/my-other-team`.
+- To explicitly use a system or owner in a different namespace, you can specify that in the respective field `system: my-namespace/my-other-system` or `owner: my-namespace/my-other-team`.
+- If the system or owner you are trying to link doesn't have explicit namespace specified, you can qualify them with `default` namespace, e.g.: `system: default/my-default-system`

 ### <a id='absolute-url'></a>With an Absolute URL